starikcetin/Eflatun.SceneReference/README.md

 # Advanced Usage

-## Generated File
+## Generated Files

-`Eflatun.SceneReference` uses a JSON generator in editor-time to produce a `Scene GUID -> Scene Path` map.
-You can find the file at this location: `Assets/Resources/Eflatun/SceneReference/SceneGuidToPathMap.generated.json`.
+`Eflatun.SceneReference` uses a JSON generator in editor-time to produce map files.
+You can find them at this location: `Assets/Resources/Eflatun/SceneReference`.
+They all end with `.generated.json`.

+> **Warning**
-**This file is auto-generated, do not edit it.
-Any edits will be lost at the next generation.**
+> Map files are auto-generated, do not edit them.
+Any edits will be lost at the next generation.

 ## Running the Generator Manually